Slovak declension: Nouns

 Note that many nouns (especially those following the paradigm chlap) have different endings than those of the paradigms in one or more grammatical cases.
 They are neither defined, nor listed in the following.
 The complete number of different paradigms for nouns is somewhere around 200.

-A very small number of foreign nouns are not declined (that is the stem and ending never change).
+A very small number of foreign nouns are not declined, i.e. the stem and ending never change.